python-trio/cookiecutter-trio/{{cookiecutter.project_slug}}/CHEATSHEET.rst

 * Check this into source control (``git init .; git add .; git commit -m "Initial commit"``)

-* Fill in your README.rst

 * Add a CODE_OF_CONDUCT.md

 * Add a CONTRIBUTING.md

-* Search for COOKIECUTTER-TRIO-TODO
+* Search the source tree for COOKIECUTTER-TRIO-TODO to find other places to fill in.

-{-% if cookiecutter._license_info[cookiecutter.license].slug == "other" %}
+{%- if cookiecutter._license_info[cookiecutter.license].slug == "other" %}
 * Since you selected an "other" license: remove LICENSE-IS-MISSING and add a LICENSE file, and update ``setup.py`` and ``README.rst`` to tell people your license choice.

 {% endif -%}
-* Set up RTD

-  - ci/rtd-requirements.txt

-* Review Travis & Appveyor configuration, and then set them up

-* Set up Codecov
+* Enable `Read the Docs <https://readthedocs.org>`__.
+(Note: this project contains a ``.readthedocs.yml`` file that should be enough to get things working.)

+* Set up continuous integration: Currently, this project is set up to test on Linux and MacOS using Travis, on Windows using Appveyor, and to test on PyPy.

+  If that's what you want, then go to Travis and Appveyor and enable testing for your repo.

+  If that's not what you want, then you can trim the list by modifying (or deleting) ``.travis.yml``, ``.appveyor.yml``, ``ci/travis.sh``.

+* Enable `Codecov <https://codecov.io>`__ for your repo.

 * File bugs or pull requests on `cookiecutter-trio
   <https://github.com/python-trio/cookiecutter-trio>`__ reporting any